An Exploration of Integration Journeys and Well-being:

 A YPAR Project with Syrian Refugee Youth

-Affiliation: University of Western Ontario1 and the Muslim Resource Centre for Social Support and Integration (MRCSSI) 2
+Affiliation: Western University1, the Muslim Resource Centre for Social Support and Integration (MRCSSI)2, youth co-researchers3

 Research Partner: MRCSSI

-Keywords: Syrian refugee youth, participatory action research, photovoice, integration, well-being, identity, belonging, resilience
+Keywords: Syrian youth, refugee youth, newcomer youth, participatory action research, YPAR, photovoice, arts-based methods, integration, wellbeing, identity, belonging, resilience, protective factors.
+Ontario, Canada

-Practical goal: This study will enhance our understanding of the diverse experience of integration among Syrian refugee youth, as well as identify protective factors and factors/ contexts of vulnerability and identify strategies and supports that enhance supportive environments for refugee youth within the community, school, and home.
+Research Justification: This study broadens our understanding of the diverse experiences of integration among Syrian refugee youth, as well as identifying protective factors and supports that can enhance refugee youth’s resilience.
+YPAR is a resilience-building process that helps youth co-researchers build important skills.

 Explore more projects